rgambord/c99-doc/doc/sections/6/8/5/1/index.rst

 .. _9899_6.8.5.1p1:

+.. container:: snum

+   :ref:`1 <9899_6.8.5.1p1>`

-:ref:`1 <9899_6.8.5.1p1>` The evaluation of the controlling expression takes place before each execution of the loop body.
+The evaluation of the controlling expression takes place before each execution of the loop body.